-One of the state's most sophisticated aquatic centres, currently being built in Bathurst has had pumps supplied by Masterflow.
+One of the most sophisticated aquatic centres in NSW, currently being built in Bathurst has had pumps supplied by Masterflow.

 For these circuits we offered the Southern Cross DPV range of multi-stage in-line pumps.

-These are ideal for a plant room as the in-line configuration is extremely compact taking a small footprint and allowing more floor space.
+These are ideal for a plant room as the in-line configuration is extremely compact; the small footprint allows for more floorspace.